-Our approach: built on seven pillars
+Our approach: Built on seven pillars

 The Business & Human Rights Program leads our efforts to make responsible decisions in the areas of free expression and privacy.
 We take a structured approach to this work built on seven pillars.

-Dedicated and Cross-Functional Team
+2. Dedicated and Cross-Functional Team

 The BHRP is led by a dedicated team that provides centralized leadership on global strategy, business decision-making, and internal and external engagement on human rights matters.
 This team is supported by and partners with a virtual, cross-functional team consisting of senior-level employees and experts from across the globe in legal, law enforcement, internal policy, product, security, technology, communications and marketing, global public policy and more.

-Guiding Principles and Operational Guidelines
+3. Guiding Principles and Operational Guidelines

 We’re committed to the international foundations of freedom of expression and privacy, and translate those principles into practical steps to be followed by our employees.
 We design targeted employee training and information-sharing sessions to discuss human rights policies and procedures.

-Human Rights Inventory and Clearinghouse
+4. Human Rights Inventory and Clearinghouse

-Human Rights Impact Assessments
+5. Human Rights Impact Assessments

-We’re committed to exploring risks to free expression and privacy in business decisions, engaging with internal and external stakeholders to inform this work, and designing risk mitigation strategies.
+We’re committed to exploring risks to free expression and privacy in business decisions, engaging with internal and external stakeholders to inform this work and designing risk mitigation strategies.
 To learn more about our approach to conducting HRIAs, click here.

-Prior to joining Yahoo, Nicole worked as an attorney at Schulte Roth & Zabel LLP in New York; as an international policy fellow at Human Rights First examining issues of business and human rights and national security law, and policy; and as a human rights consultant to the UN Office of the High Commissioner for Human Rights.
-Nicole also worked at the UN in the Office of the Legal Counsel and at the State Court of Bosnia and Herzegovina in the Special Department for War Crimes in Sarajevo.
+Prior to joining Yahoo, Nicole worked as an attorney at Schulte Roth & Zabel LLP in New York; as an international policy fellow at Human Rights First, examining issues of business and human rights and national security law and policy; and as a human rights consultant to the UN Office of the High Commissioner for Human Rights.
+Nicole also worked at the UN in the Office of the Legal Counsel, as well as at the State Court of Bosnia and Herzegovina, in the Special Department for War Crimes in Sarajevo.

-Nicole received her LL.M. in International Legal Studies from New York University School of Law, her J.D. from Boston College Law School and her B.A., magna cum laude, in Politics and Sociology from Brandeis University.
+Nicole received her LL.M. in International Legal Studies from New York University School of Law; her J.D. from Boston College Law School; and her B.A., magna cum laude, in Politics and Sociology from Brandeis University.